butfirstchai.com

 cabbage cooked down

 Sauté until cabbage is cooked through.
-This will take anywhere between 10 to 15 minutes.
+This will take anywhere between 10 and 15 minutes.

 cooked cabbage transfered to a bowl